21 Online Shopping Statistics to Keep in Mind in 2023

 That means the entire ecommerce industry will continue to grow uninterruptedly for the next four years, a fact that will continue to drive an ever-increasing number of entrepreneurs to launch and grow their online retail stores.

-The ecommerce industry will generate $7 trillion in sales worldwide by 2024
+The ecommerce industry will generate over $8 trillion in sales worldwide by 2026

 The U.S. market isn’t the only one that will see high growth in the years ahead.
-According to data from GroupM, global retail ecommerce sales will amount to $7 trillion by 2024, 25% of retail sales, and $10 trillion by 2027.
+As you saw in the introduction, global retail ecommerce sales are estimated to hit more than $8 trillion by 2026.

 The Asia Pacific region will dominate the ecommerce industry

-While the US has been and will continue to be one of the leading markets in the ecommerce industry, new regions have started to show signs of high market penetration levels.
+While the US has been and will continue to be one of the leading markets in the ecommerce industry, new regions have started showing signs of high market penetration levels.

-From the different regions, one that seems to be the one to take the lead as the main ecommerce market is the Asian Pacific region, which includes China, Japan, and Thailand, among other nations.
+Of all the differen regions, one that seems to be the one to take the lead as the main ecommerce market is the Asian Pacific region, which includes China, Japan, and Thailand, among other nations.

 According to IPC, the Asia Pacific regional share will increase to reach two-thirds of the entire global ecommerce industry, while North America and Western Europe’s share will decrease proportionately.